Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Preliminaries and Background

 where $\rho$ is the physical qubit error probability.
-This can be used to upper bound the maximum likelihood decoder, while, for codes with negligible degeneracy effects, is also a tight approximation \cite{ValFor23:Surface}.
-In the following we also consider $[[n, k]]$ asymmetric codes able to correct up to $e_\mathrm{g}$ generic errors (i.e., $\M{X}$, $\M{Y}$, and $\M{Z}$) plus $e_\mathrm{Z}$ Pauli $\M{Z}$ errors, and no others \cite{ChiVal:20a}.
+This can be used to upper bound the error probability of the maximum likelihood decoder, while, for codes with negligible degeneracy effects, is also a tight approximation \cite{ValFor23:Surface}.
+In the following we also consider $[[n, k]]$ asymmetric codes able to correct up to $e_\mathrm{g}$ generic errors (i.e., $\M{X}$, $\M{Y}$, $\M{Z}$, or none) plus up to $e_\mathrm{Z}$ Pauli $\M{Z}$ errors, and no others \cite{ChiVal:20a}.
 In the presence of asymmetry in the error probabilities of a quantum channel, these codes can obtain improvement in performance and code length efficiency.
 In this setting, we define $p_\mathrm{X}$, $p_\mathrm{Y}$ and $p_\mathrm{Z}$ as the probability to have an error of type $\M{X}$, $\M{Y}$, and $\M{Z}$, respectively.
 Then, by weighting each pattern with the corresponding probability of occurrence, the expression \eqref{eq:PeGen} is generalized by \cite{ChiVal:20a}

 where $(x)^+=\max\{x,0\}$ and $\rho = p_\mathrm{X} + p_\mathrm{Y} + p_\mathrm{Z}$.